CadenceGames/Downbeat-Documentation/Images.md

 ## Image Dictionary File
 This is a standard [ini file](https://en.wikipedia.org/wiki/INI_file#Format) that is used to list all images that should be loaded.
-In this file every ini section contains a valid `<InstDiff>` combination that the player might choose.
+In this file every ini section contains a valid `<DiffInst>` combination that the player might choose.
 Below this header follows a list of `key=path` pairs.
 Each pair will create an Image Object with id `key` that references an Image Source located at `path`.
 `path` contains a relative path based on the folder that contains `imagesDictionary.ini` (so the folder of the song itself).